kaikue/KittenBoat/README.md

 		- jellyfish statue (500)
 		- winner's trophy (9999)
 - [x] When you die, you have to rebuild the boat by playing a puzzle game style sequence.
-- [ ] There is an enemy (jellyfish) who appears when the timer runs out and tries to get you.
+- [x] There is an enemy (jellyfish) who appears when the timer runs out and tries to get you.
-	- when killed drops 9999 gold & platinum

 - Misc
+	- better frog joke
 	- puzzles
 		- hidden rock path puzzle
 		- sokobans
 		- boat smash puzzle
 	- jellyfish art
-	- jellyfish coins spawn
 	- more decoration tiles
 	- world
 		- lay out islands